-Comment: Clarify that a PHA's AFFH certification applies to a PHA's Housing Choice specification that the certification applies to any plan that is incorporated in a PHA's annual or 5 year plan under other regulations.
+Comment: Clarify that a PHA's AFFH certification applies to a PHA's Housing Choice Voucher Administrative Plan.
+Commenters stated that proposed § 903.7(o)(2) adds the specification that the certification applies to any plan that is incorporated in a PHA's annual or 5year plan under other regulations.
 The commenters recommended that HUD state specifically that the AFFH certification applies to a PHA's HCV Administrative Plan, which includes numerous policies that are central to the obligation to affirmatively further fair housing, such as payment standards, occupancy standards, policies on housing search time, and how the PHA Plans to expand housing choices.